scrapinghub/splash/README.rst

 Arguments:

+url : string : required
-* url - the url to render (required)
+  The url to render (required)

+baseurl : string : optional
+  The base url to render the page with.

+  If given, base HTML content will be feched from the URL given in the url argument, and render using this as the base url.

+timeout : float : optional
-* timeout - a timeout for the render, in seconds (defaults to 30)
+  A timeout (in seconds) for the render (defaults to 30)

 Returns: